Spirituality

 Ceremonies & Sacred Meditations have been part of the human experience for tens of thousands of years.
 They are no less powerful today than they were when performed by our ancient ancestors, underneath the stars.
 These rites of passage and holy rituals satisfy our longing for spiritual communion, personal & collective healing, and a reverent, intimate understanding of our place within the primordial universe.
 To participate in such an experience is to dedicate oneself to the mysterious adventure of continual awakening.

-Having said all that, hapé can still kick your butt, and it is considered by many tribes to be an extraordinary healer.
-The Yawanawá of Amazonian Brazil regard hapé as one of their most powerful master plants—just as powerful as ayahuasca, but in a different way.
+Having said all that, hapé can still kick your butt.
+The Yawanawá of Amazonian Brazil regard hapé as one of their most powerful master plants—just as healing as ayahuasca, but in a different way.
 The Yawanawá use hapé during ayahuasca ceremonies to restore balance and grounding, and to help participants avoid getting lost internally.
-The Yawa also frequently use hapé on its own, for clearing and clarity.
+They also frequently use hapé on its own, for clearing.

-Hapé is a wonderful plant medicine to help you release and let go.
+Hapé is an incredible plant medicine to help you release and let go.
 During a hapé ceremony, you may suddenly begin to cry, sweat, or purge.
 All of this is normal.
-The medicine is energetically clearing your system, and submitting to the process is part of the healing.
-You may even become aware of what, exactly, is being cleared when you purge—anxiety, doubt, self-hate, ego, old attachments , trauma, etc. As the elders say: the medicine always gives you exactly what you need.
+The medicine is energetically clearing your system; submitting to this process is part of the healing.
+You may even become aware of what, exactly, is being cleared when you purge: anxiety, doubt, self-hate, old attachments, or trauma.
+On some occasions, people aren't noticeably affected by the plant medicine they've received.
+I've seen people sleep through through entire ayahuasca ceremonies (while others around them were hanging on for their dear lives.)
+I don't know what to say to that other than what a teacher once told me: the medicine always gives you exactly what you need.

 Receiving Hapé